anatomic/safer-javascript-workshop/workshop/ex-4/README.md

 ## Setup

 The `package.json` file contains the same basic dependencies as the rest of the exercises and a couple of tests to check your answer against.

-The tests are less extensive and only really offer a guide to what the overall output should be.
-This exercise is an opportunity to try different things and get your hands dirty working with ADTs.
+There aren't any tests included, but the repo is set up to include jest and you are encouraged to explore options for the solution in a test driven approach.
+Use the tests from previous exercises as examples to build from.

 There is a public gist of *one* approach to solving this, if you're really stuck get in touch with me and I'll share the link (unless you're a decent sleuth and have found it for yourself).